 | Advanced (shortboard) | 0.35 – 0.40 × weight (kg) | ~26 – 30 L |

 These are starting points, not rules — wave size and power, fitness and board type all shift them, and many surfers happily ride more volume than the “advanced” row suggests.
+One nuance: the factors assume a standard PU build.
+An EPS/epoxy board floats noticeably more for the same litres, so riders often drop 2–3 L when switching — the construction guide covers how the builds differ.
+For a personalised number, try the surfboard volume calculator.
 The value of designing your own board is that you can dial litres deliberately instead of guessing; OpenShaper recalculates volume as you shape.

 Fin setups